microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 ![MRTK](../../Documentation/Images/EyeTracking/mrtk_setup_eyes_gazeprovider.png)

+**NOTE:** Developers can toggle between eye tracking and head tracking in code by changing the _'UseEyeTracking'_ property of _'GazeProvider'_.

 ### Simulating Eye Tracking in the Unity Editor
 You can simulate Eye Tracking input in the Unity Editor to ensure that events are correctly triggered before deploying the app to your HoloLens 2.